Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

-the Albanese-morphism, such that every morphism from $X$ to an Abelian variety factors over ${\rm alb}_X$.
+The pair $(\Alb(X),{\rm alb}_X)$ is characterized by the universal property that every morphism from $X$ to an Abelian variety factors over ${\rm alb}_X$.
+For a purely algebraic construction, we refer to \cite{Serre Albanese}.

-Next, the Picard functor, classifying line bundles on $X$, is representable by a group scheme, the {\em Picard scheme} $\Pic(X)$ with neutral element $\OO_X$.
+Next, the Picard functor, which classifies invertible sheaves on $X$, is representable by a group scheme, the {\em Picard scheme} $\Pic(X)$, whose neutral element is $[\OO_X]$, see \cite{FGA Picard}.
 We denote by $\Pic^0(X)$ the identity component of $\Pic(X)$.
-From deformation theory we get a natural isomorphism
+Deformation theory provides us with a natural isomorphism